nveshaan/nveshaan.github.io/content/about/index.md

 showTableOfContents: false
 ---

-I’m an undergraduate at [IISER Thiruvananthapuram](https://www.iisertvm.ac.in/), studying Mathematics, Physics, and Data Science.
+Hey👋, I’m an undergraduate at [IISER Thiruvananthapuram](https://www.iisertvm.ac.in/), studying **Mathematics, Physics, and Data Science**.
 I created this website to share my knowledge and experiences, hoping it will serve as a platform to showcase my academic projects, coding endeavours, and insights gained during my studies.

 ## Overview

 My school exposed me to programming at the age of 13.
-I started coding in Java and wrote several programs as part of my assignments.
+I started coding in **Java** and wrote several programs as part of my assignments.
 One of my early projects was a program that translated Morse code into English, which impressed my teacher.
 My friends and I then collaborated on another program that translated our secret code language.\
 When the pandemic hit, I was locked down at home and took the opportunity to expand my skills further.
-I learned how to create websites, explored Python, and discovered [Manim](https://www.manim.community/), a library for animating mathematical concepts.
+I learned how to create websites ([React](https://react.dev/)), explored **Python**, and discovered [Manim](https://www.manim.community/), a library for animating mathematical concepts.

-Over the years, I have explored various fields, but my primary interests lie in mathematics, computer science, robotics, and economics.
-Currently, I am delving into artificial intelligence, working on small projects to apply and expand my knowledge in this exciting area.
+Over the years, I have explored various fields, but my primary interests lie in _mathematics, computer science, robotics, and economics_.
+Currently, I am delving into **artificial intelligence**, working on small projects to apply and expand my knowledge in this exciting area.

 ## Hobbies